RobMeades/ioc-client/README.md

 After=network-online.target

 [Service]
-ExecStart=/usr/bin/ssh -o StrictHostKeyChecking=no -o "ConnectTimeout 10" -o "ServerAliveInterval 30" -o "ServerAliveCountMax 3" -N -L xxxx:localhost:yyyy -i /home/pi/ioc -p zzzz user@host
+ExecStart=/usr/bin/ssh -o StrictHostKeyChecking=no -o "ConnectTimeout 10" -o "ServerAliveInterval 30" -o "ServerAliveCountMax 3" -N -L xxxx:localhost:yyyy -i /home/username/ioc-client-key -p zzzz user@host
 Restart=on-failure
 RestartSec=3

 [Install]
 WantedBy=multi-user.target
 ```
-...replacing `user` with your username on the server, `host` with the IP address/URL of the server, using `-p zzzz` if SSH is not on port 22, replacing `xxxx` with the local port for the SSH tunnel and `yyyy` with the remote port on the server for the SSH tunnel.
+...replacing `user` with your username on the server, `host` with the IP address/URL of the server, `username` is replaced by your user name, using `-p zzzz` if SSH is not on port 22, replacing `xxxx` with the local port for the SSH tunnel and `yyyy` with the remote port on the server for the SSH tunnel.

 Before you start the service, cut and paste your finalised `ExecStart` line and execute it on the command line directly with `sudo`.
 This will add the finger-print of the server to the root account.